-Advantages of FTP clients
+Advantages of FTP Clients

-- Many FTP clients have the ability to schedule transfers
+- Allows you to schedule transfers

 - No size limitation on single transfers (browsers only allow up to 2 GB)

-- Many clients have scripting capabilities through command line
+- Scripting capabilities through command line

 - Faster transfers then HTTP